Net worth: how to calculate and track your business finances

 Factors affecting net worth

-• Asset value: Getting new assets raises net worth, while the depreciation on older assets lowers it
+• Asset value: new assets raise net worth, while depreciation lowers it

-• Business environment: Economic downturns and market shifts can impact overall business performance
+• Business environment: economic shifts and market changes affect overall performance

 Three tips to improve net worth